Frequently Asked Questions

 There are several ways for the public to engage with the RRC:

-• Ongoing Board and Committee meetings are public and can be joined by filling out the Meeting Attendance Registration Form on the Board and Committees page.
+- Ongoing Board and Committee meetings are public and can be joined by filling out the Meeting Attendance Registration Form on the Board of Directors & Committees page.

 Where can I learn more?